 The real estate transfer for the 66-acre Sussex County-owned parcel occurred earlier in the week.
-If construction goes smoothly from this point forward, officials expect the new cemetery should be ready to accept its first veterans in the fall.
+If construction goes smoothly from this point forward, officials expect the new cemetery should to accept its first veterans in the fall.
 The cemetery is located on North Church Road (Route 94), south of the county vocational and technical high school on the corner of White Lake Road in Sparta.
 The project was approved by the New Jersey Cemetery Board in January.
 When opened, the veterans’ cemetery will be the first in the state to be operated as a nonprofit.

 Gov. Chris Christie recently signed into law bipartisan legislation, sponsored by state Sens.
 Steven Oroho and Paul Sarlo to allow charitable contributions for the development of northern New Jersey's first veteran's cemetery.